 Proofreading may seem obvious, but it is a step that should not be missed.
 If your cover letter has grammatical or spelling errors, it could automatically disqualify you from the position.
 It may also not pass the Applicant Tracking Systems.

 The cover letter is the opportunity to market yourself and your skills in a much less structured way than a resume.
 Make sure that your cover letter is engaging.
-Ensure it’s reflective of your skills specific to the position and shows your passion for the job to wish to secure.
+Ensure it reflects your skills specific to the position and shows your passion for the job you wish to secure.

 An excellent letter will highlight the best parts of your resume without copying it word for word.
 The goal is to explain why you are the ideal person for the job.
 Why your experiences are relevant, and how you will use your well-tuned skills in this new role.
-Take these higher education cover level tips to heart, and you are sure to land that new job as the next Director of Academic Programs!
+Take these higher education cover-level tips to heart, and you will land that new job as the next Director of Academic Programs!

 If you need help writing your job search documents, connect with me (Candace) via phone at 1 877 738 8052 or send an email.